ryan-rashidian/qemy/README.md

 - https://www.tiingo.com/
 - https://www.sec.gov/search-filings/edgar-application-programming-interfaces (No sign up or API key required for EDGAR API.
 Users will be prompted for a "User Agent" during the setup wizard.)

-IMPORTANT: Read "Legal / Attribution" before using Qemy with any 3rd party API service.
+Run the CLI and qemy will guide you through an API key setup wizard on first launch.

 - Refer to "Usage" below for info related to API usage and data limitations.

-Run the CLI and Qemy will guide you through an API key setup wizard on first launch.

 Or manually create a .env file in project root directory and add API keys like this: